Jeffrey J. Wittig, CFE, CFO, EFO

 Chief Wittig has been appointed to serve as the State Coordinator for the Texas Intrastate Fire Mutual Aid System (TIFMAS), coordinating with two Deputy State Coordinators and eight Branch Coordinators with local resources for deployment across the state to all hazards incidents.
 He also serves as President of the TIFMAS Foundation, a 501(c)3 organization established to support the TIFMAS program, most notably through its annual TIFMAS Symposium.

-In 2022, Chief Wittig was invited to serve a two-year term on the Executive Committee of the Texas Emergency Management Advisory Committee that provides recommendations and feedback to the Texas Division of Emergency Management on disaster-related issues regarding preparedness, response, recovery, and mitigation for the State of Texas.
+In 2022, Chief Wittig was invited to serve on the Executive Committee of the Texas Emergency Management Advisory Committee that provides recommendations and feedback to the Texas Division of Emergency Management on disaster-related issues regarding preparedness, response, recovery, and mitigation for the State of Texas.
 His invitation to serve on this committee was based on his knowledge and expertise in the Emergency Support Function for Firefighting (ESF-4).

 Chief Wittig was born in Victoria, Texas and moved to Oak Hill in 1978.
 A 1992 graduate of Austin’s Bowie High School, Chief Wittig also earned the rank of Eagle Scout from Oak Hill’s Troop 395.
 After receiving an undergraduate degree in Psychology from The University of Texas at Austin in 1995, Chief Wittig began a 10 year career in procurement and management at The University of Texas.
 He also completed his Master of Business Administration Degree from the University of Phoenix in 2005.